-No Resource Rules Within Chilelawalanda Block 5 Penalty 1 No cutting of live trees in the Block Cutting of trees is strictly prohibited and is monitored by the Block Management Committee Anyone found guilty of cutting trees in the Block shall pay a fine of K10,000 or pay 5 chicken.
-2 No sawing of timber without permit from Block Management Committee Timber sawing in Block will be regulated and monitored by Block Management Committee Anyone found guilty of sawing timber in Block without permit shall pay a fine of the value of the cut as stipulated in the Schedule of Forestry Royalties in force.
-The timber shall be confiscated disposed of at the description of the Block Committee.
+No Resource Rules Within Duwu Block Penalty 1 No cutting of live trees in the Block Cutting of trees is strictly prohibited and is monitored by the Block Management Committee Anyone found guilty of cutting trees in the Block shall pay a fine of K6,000 or one goat as stipulated in the Forest Act.
+2 No sawing of timber without permit from Block Management Committee Timber sawing in Block will be regulated and monitored by Block Management Committee Anyone found guilty of sawing timber in Block without permit shall pay a fine of K15,000 and timber shall be confiscated by the Block Committee.
 3 Dry wood will be collected free for community members.
-Outsiders shall pay a fee of K150 with permit from the Block Management Committee Applicable Anyone outsider found guilty of collecting firewood without permit shall pay a fine of K10,000 per head lord followed by confiscating the product.
-4 No setting of bush fires Applicable Anyone found guilty of setting bush fires shall pay a fine of K20, 000 twice as much of the Forestry Act or pay 2 goats.
-5 Everyone shall participate in any Block forestry activity such as: Firebreak maintenance Block patrols Applicable Anyone found guilty of refusing to participate in any Block forestry activity shall pay a fine of K500 per working day 6 Thatch grass mowing is allowed freely for community members, outsiders shall pay a fee of K200 per bundle.
-Applicable Thatch grass mowing is allowed freely with permission from the Block Management Committee but shall attract a fine of K500 to outsiders who break the law.
-7 Grazing of livestock is allowed freely for the communities within the block in areas where it is designated for grazing Applicable Anyone found grazing without a permit shall pay a fine of K5,000.
-8 Hunting is prohibited Applicable Any person found guilty of hunting in the block shall pay a fine of K5,000 9 Settling in the block is prohibited Applicable Anyone found guilty of settling in a Block shall be evicted and prosecuted in a court of law.
-The structures shall be demolished.
-10 Cultivating in the Block is prohibited Applicable Any one found guilty of cultivating in the Block shall pay a fine of K50,000 and be evicted.
-11 No one should possess forest produce without valid license or permit in Block or around is prohibited Applicable Anyone found guilty of possessing forest product without valid permit shall pay a fine of K5,000 and confiscate the product.
-12 No hanging of bee hives in Block without the permit of the Block Management Committee and a fee of K500 per hive Applicable Anyone found guilty of hanging bee hives in the Block without a permit from the Block Management Committee shall pay a fine of K1,500 and bee hives confiscated.
-13 Mushroom collection is free with written permission from the committee for domestic use, commercial use will attract a free of K500 per pail.
-Applicable Mushroom collection is allowed from the Block freely by the surrounding community 14 Collection of medicine is allowed by the surrounding communities except for commercial purposes and should follow good practices Applicable Medicine collection is allowed freely on permission from the Block Management Committee.
-Commercial collection of medicine will attract a fee of K500 per bundle 15 Fruit collection is free on written permission from the committee without felling trees Applicable Fruit collection is free on permission from the Block Management Committee
+Outsiders shall pay a fee of K200 with permit from the Block Management Committee Applicable Anyone outsider found guilty of collecting firewood without permit shall pay a fine of K500 per head load followed by confiscating the product.
+4 No setting of bush fires Applicable Anyone found guilty of setting bush fires shall pay a fine of K10, 000.
+5 Everyone shall participate in any Block forestry activity such as: Firebreak maintenance Block patrols Applicable Anyone found guilty of refusing to participate in any Block forestry activity shall pay a fine of K500 per working day 6 Thatch grass mowing is allowed freely for community members, outsiders shall pay a fee of K250 Applicable Thatch grass mowing is allowed freely with permission from the Block Management Committee but shall attract a fine of K500 to outsiders who break the law.
+7 Grazing of livestock is allowed Applicable Anyone found grazing without a permit shall pay a fine of K5,000.
+8 Hunting is prohibited Applicable Any person found guilty of hunting in the block shall pay a fine of K10,000 9 Settling in the block is prohibited Applicable Anyone found guilty of settling in a Block shall pay a fine of K50,000 or one cow 10 Cultivating in the Block is prohibited Applicable Any one found guilty of cultivating in the Block shall pay a fine of K50,000 or be taken to a court of law 11 No one should possess forest produce without valid license or permit in or around the Block.
+Applicable Anyone found guilty of possessing forest product without valid permit shall pay a fine K20,000 of two goats and the product will be confiscated.
+12 No hanging of bee hives in Block without a permit fro the block committee Applicable Anyone found guilty of hanging bee hives in the Block shall pay a fine of K3,000 and bee hives confiscated.
+13 Mushroom collection is free with written permission from the committee Applicable Mushroom collection is allowed from the Block freely by the surrounding communities but for sale shall pay a fee of K500 per pail 14 Collection of medicine is allowed by the surrounding communities except for commercial purposes which is not allowed and should follow good practices Applicable Medicine collection is allowed freely on permission from the Block Management Committee.
+Commercial collection of medicine will attract a fine of K500 per bundle 15 Fruit collection is free on written permission from the committee without felling trees Applicable Fruit collection is free on permission from the Block Management Committee